-- 1. Clean the attachment to remove accumulated dirt, mud, stones, mulch, or other debris. - 2.
+- 1. Clean the attachment to remove accumulated dust, dirt, and debris. - 2.
 Inspect for loose or missing hardware, damaged components, or signs of wear.
 Repair or replace any damaged or worn components. - 3.
-Inspect the hydraulic hoses and fittings to ensure tight, leak free connections. - 4.
+Inspect the hydraulic hoses and fittings to ensure tight, leak free connections.
+Repair or replace any damaged or worn components. - 4.
 Inspect the safety decals.
 Replace any decals that are faded, illegible, or missing. - 5.
 Apply grease to all grease points and wipe off any excess grease. - 6.
+Apply a thin layer of environmentally friendly vegetable or corn oil to the renovator blades to prevent rusting. - 7.
 Inspect the painted components for chips, scratches, or rust.
 Clean and touch up the surfaces as needed.